major macro economic indicators

 Fragile public accounts despite an improvement driven by Brussels

-The country is subject to the European excessive deficit procedure.
+The country is subject to the European excessive deficit procedure (EDP).
 Under direction from Brussels, the public accounts, which had continuously deteriorated with the contraction in activity since the crisis, are slowly improving.
-However, while the primary structural balance (excluding debt interest representing 3% of GDP and cyclical effects) has almost returned to equilibrium, following spending adjustments made since 2009, the overall balance still shows a very high deficit, which means the public debt burden is still rising.
+The government successfully pushed through the adoption of a 2016 budget which broadly freezes spending in order to reduce the deficit below 3% of GDP, contain public debt, and therefore get out of the EDP.
+However, while the primary structural balance (excluding debt interest representing 3% of GDP and cyclical effects) has almost returned to equilibrium, following spending adjustments made since 2009, the overall balance will probably still show a high deficit, which means the public debt burden is expected to slightly rise again.
 However, 75% of this debt is denominated in euros and is mostly held by domestic institutional investors.
 Progress is made hard by the size of the informal economy (28%) and the large number of state-owned enterprises (one third of assets and a fifth of jobs in all businesses), some generating few or no profits and subsidised to the tune of 2% of GDP.

 Tourism, essential for the current account surplus and reduction in external debt

-The current account balance has run a slight surplus since 2013.
-The surplus covers a large deficit (14% of GDP) in the trade in goods, broadly offset by the tourism surplus.
+The current account balance has run a surplus since 2013.
+The strong growth in 2015 is mostly due to the temporary positive impact of household loans conversion from Swiss franc to euro, as well as the rise in European transfers linked to the termination of the funding program for 2007-2013.
+The surplus covers a large deficit (16% of GDP in 2015) in the trade in goods, broadly offset by the tourism surplus.
 However, it is fragile, as it is mainly due to the sluggishness of domestic demand.
 The local manufacturing industry is fairly underdeveloped because productivity is not in line with the relatively high wage levels, which affects competitiveness.
-Foreign investment (4% of GDP projected in 2015), deriving mainly from the European Union, previously concentrated in the banking sector, is flowing into construction, property, energy and chemicals in response to the development needs of tourism and energy resources.
-External debt represents 100% of GDP, but is expected to decline.
-Mainly denominated in euros, it represents a foreign exchange risk for the public sector (37% of the outstanding debt), as well as for non-financial companies (47%) and banks (16%).
+Foreign investment (2% of GDP), deriving mainly from the European Union, previously concentrated in the banking sector, is flowing into construction, property, energy and chemicals in response to the development needs of tourism and energy resources.
+External debt represents 104% of GDP, but is expected to decline.
+Mainly denominated in euros, it represents a foreign exchange risk for the public sector (42% of the outstanding debt), as well as for non-financial companies (35%) and banks (15%).
 However, the risk is mitigated by the fact that the annual debt service is fully covered by the foreign exchange reserves and the pegging of the local currency, the kuna, to the euro is strongly defended.

 Foreign-owned banks exposed to exchange rate risk

 90% of bank assets belong to subsidiaries of foreign groups, mainly Austrian and Italian.
-The sector is fairly concentrated with four institutions having a market share of 67%.
-Non-performing loans represent 17% of their portfolio, but they are 50% provisioned and the high level of capital (22%) covers the unfunded portion.
-The fact that three-quarters of outstanding credit to the private sector, i.e. 60% of GDP, is denominated in foreign currency exposes them indirectly to foreign exchange risk.
-Meanwhile, in accordance with a vote passed by parliament in September 2015, the banks will have to convert, at their own cost, their mortgage loans in Swiss francs (10% of foreign currency loans) into euros at the conversion rate prevailing before the Swiss National Bank abandoned its minimum exchange rate in January 2015.
-The cost for the banks is estimated at three years' worth of profits.
+The sector is fairly concentrated with four institutions having a market share of 68%.
+Non-performing loans represent 17% of their portfolio, but they are 50% provisioned and the high level of capital (20%) covers the unfunded portion.
+The fact that nearly three-quarters of outstanding credit to the private sector, i.e. 60% of GDP, is denominated in foreign currency (overwhelmingly in euro) exposes them indirectly to foreign exchange risk.
+Meanwhile, in accordance with a vote passed by parliament in September 2015, the banks had to convert, at their own cost, their mortgage loans in Swiss francs (10% of foreign currency loans) into euros at the conversion rate prevailing before the Swiss National Bank abandoned its minimum exchange rate in January 2015.
+The cost for the banks is estimated at three times their 2014 profits,

 Following November 2015 elections, the two main parties, the centre-left Social Democrat Party (SDP) led by Zoran Milanovic, until then in power, and the nationalist, centre-right Democratic Union (HDZ) led by Tomislav Karamarko, and their respective allies, won, respectively, 56 and 59 seats in the 151-seat Parliament.
 With none of them winning an outright majority, MOST (“Bridge”), a new party created in 2012 by Bozo Petrov made up of independents and holding 15 seats became the kingmaker.
-Tihomir Oreskovic, a non-politician, was designated as prime minister by the centre-right coalition at the end of December, with the support of MOST.
-With a program of reforms aiming at overhauling the administration, judiciary and healthcare system, and his non-partisan approach, conditions made by MOST for its support, he was to obtain a vote of confidence in the Parliament in January 2016.
+Tihomir Oreskovic, a non-politician, was designated as prime minister by the centre-right coalition at the end of December, with the support of MOST